TissueImageAnalytics/CoNIC/conic_template/README.md

 Note that you will need the `gzip` library installed if you want to successfully run this script.
 This step creates a file with the extension "tar.gz", which you can then upload to Grand Challenge to submit your algorithm.

 For submission guidelines, please refer to this [page]().

+# Summary <a name="summary"></a>

+Assuming you understand all of the components above, here is a short instructions we put together as a summary:

+1. Move your model weights and etc. into `data` folder.
+2. Move your code into `source` folder.
+3. Modify `main.py` to call your packaged code.
+4. Modify `LOCAL_ENTRY` and set `EXECUTE_IN_DOCKER=False` within `process.py` for local debugging.
+5. Use local python debugger to run and test `process.py`.
+This in turn tests your code that has been added to `main.py`.
+Repeat previous steps upon failure.
+6. Modify `Dockerfile` to dockerize your code if necessary.
+You will likely skip this step if you have not deviated from our instructions.
+7. Set `EXECUTE_IN_DOCKER=True` within `process.py`.
+8. Modify `LOCAL_INPUT` and `LOCAL_OUTPUT` within `./test.sh`.
+9. Run `test.sh` for testing the docker image locally.
+Repeat previous steps upon failure.
+10. Run `export.sh` for generating docker image for submission.
+11. Make your Algorithm on Grand Challenge website.
+Please refer to this [page](https://github.com/TissueImageAnalytics/CoNIC/tree/docker-template) for setting the interface.
+12. Upload docker image from step #10 to your Grand Challenge Algorithm.
+13. Submit your algorithm to CoNIC Challenge.